ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

 As of now, the Site 30 PC has connectivity to the Internet and is pointing to the DNS Server of *10.30.10.50*.
 DNS Queries sent to this DNS Server are redirected to 8.8.8.8 or 4.2.2.2.
 We will run a quick check from our Site 30 PC to verify that we are NOT connected to Cisco Umbrella as of now.

 1. Access the Site 30 PC via your preferred method (Guacamole/RDP/vCenter Console).
-[Click here](#pre-work) and go through Step 1 to review how to connect to the Site 30 PC.
+[Click here](#pre-work){:target="_blank"} and go through Step 1 to review how to connect to the Site 30 PC.
 Open a browser of your choice (Firefox and Chrome should be available) and go to welcome.umbrella.com.
 You can also use the bookmark for **Umbrella Test**

     ![](/images/Umbrella_SDWAN_2/53_oops.PNG)